KPZ fluctuations in finite volume: KPZ fluctuations in one dimension

 The values of the exponents of the KPZ fixed point have been observed in experiments on growing colonies of bacteria \cite{MWIRMSM1998.1} and cells \cite{HPBAG2010.1,MAWK2022.1}, combustion fronts in paper \cite{MMKTPAA1997.1,MMAAMT2001.1,MMMT2005.1}, interface growth between turbulent phases in a liquid crystal \cite{TS2010.1,TSSS2011.1,TS2012.1,IFT2020.1}, deposition at the edge of evaporating drops in colloidal suspensions \cite{YLSBDY2013.1,DYYAT2018.1}, reaction fronts driven through a porous medium \cite{ADSTlDW2015.1}, see \cite{T2014.1} for a detailed survey of those experiments.
 A common issue has been that the presence of strong enough quenched disorder in the medium may lead to a distinct universality class, where the noise in (\ref{KPZ equation}) depends on $x$ and $h(x,t)$ rather than $x$ and $t$.
 This was circumvented for combustion fronts by soaking the paper beforehand in a solution and for reaction fronts by driving the system with sufficient velocity through the porous medium.
 Turbulence suppresses the issue altogether in the liquid crystal experiment.

 The KPZ exponents have recently been observed in quantum systems as well.
 In \cite{SSDNSGMT2021.1}, the low energy spectrum of an antiferromagnet whose Hamiltonian is well approximated by a Heisenberg spin chain was probed using neutron scattering, finding the expected scaling as the momentum to the power $3/2$.
 In \cite{WRYMKSHRGYBZ2022.1}, superdiffusive spin transport consistent with the KPZ prediction was observed in a system of cold atoms trapped in an optical lattice and mimicking a spin chain.
-In \cite{FSBALMSLHWCARMCRB2022.1}, the KPZ exponents were observed in the coherence decay for a one-dimensional polariton condensate driven out of equilibrium in a semiconductor optical microcavity.
+In \cite{FSBALMSLHWCARMCRB2022.1}, the KPZ exponents were observed in the coherence decay for a one-dimensional polariton condensate driven out of equilibrium in a semiconductor optical microcavity, see also \cite{ACC2024.1} for a discussion of finite volume effects that should be accessible in this type of systems.

 In some experiments, universal scaling functions characterizing KPZ fluctuations have been observed.
 In the liquid crystal experiment, very clean results were obtained for the probability distribution of the height for droplet growth \cite{TS2010.1,TS2012.1}, as well as flat \cite{TS2012.1}, stationary \cite{IFT2020.1} and more general \cite{FT2017.1,FT2020.1} initial conditions.
 Correlations in time have also been measured \cite{DNLDT2017.1}.
 All these experimental results are in full agreement with the theoretical predictions for the KPZ fixed point on the infinite line, summarized in section~\ref{section infinite line KPZ fixed point} below.
 Experimental results for the distribution of the height were also obtained earlier for burning fronts \cite{MMMT2005.1} and aggregation of particles in a two-dimensional fluid \cite{MGGEYYBNASGDDII2020.1}, while the two-point correlation of the slope of the height was measured for the polariton condensate \cite{FSBALMSLHWCARMCRB2022.1}.